Impact Policy: Restraint & Seclusion

 It’s time to improve Wisconsin’s law on restraint and seclusion in schools!

-The bill to improve Wisconsin statutes on restraint and seclusion was introduced in both the Senate and Assembly on October 25.
+The bill to improve Wisconsin statutes regulating restraint and seclusion in schools was introduced in both the Senate and Assembly on October 25.
 The bill is numbered AB 585 in the Assembly and SB 527 in the Senate.
 The bill would make the following improvements:

 - Require that restraint and seclusion data be reported to DPI as well as school boards (under current law, only school boards receive the data)